mechatronics-RWTH/lexci-2/documentation/01_installation.md

 03. Open a terminal (on Linux) or an Anaconda prompt (on Windows) and type `conda create --name lexci2 python=3.9.15` to create the virtual environment.
 04. Run `conda activate lexci2` to activate the environment.
+The command line prompt should start with `(lexci2)` now.

 You can return to the base environment by typing `conda deactivate`.
 To delete the whole virtual environment, run `conda env remove --name lexci2`.